-Last year, Saladworks rolled out a new POS system called Gusto across its entire franchise system.
+Last year, Saladworks rolled out a new POS system called Qu across its entire franchise system.
 The success of that upgrade kicked off a concerted effort by the corporate team to introduce new and improved tech solutions for every aspect of the franchise’s operational model, leading to what Jena Henderson, Saladworks’ vice president of growth, calls “the year of technology” in 2018.

-Saladworks’ goal when switching to Gusto was to institute a platform that would collect and store a wealth of foundational data for the corporate team to analyze while providing a consistent and streamlined payment service throughout all Saladworks stores.
+Saladworks’ goal when switching to Qu was to institute a platform that would collect and store a wealth of foundational data for the corporate team to analyze while providing a consistent and streamlined payment service throughout all Saladworks stores.

 “The POS system is the primary way that data is shared between the customer and the franchisee and between the franchisee and the corporate team,” Henderson said.
 “Gathering all that data in one place has far-reaching benefits.”